IbrahimFadel/flux/README.md

 }
 ```

+I haven't implemented it yet, but llvm comes with some optimization stuff built in which will reaaally shorten this IR.
+The IR I emit is quite inefficient -- optimization would remove all unnecessary stuff and make everything much nicer and faster.

 Parsing and Code generation are both sort of being developed together.
 I'll add a new feature in parsing, then implement code generation for it.

 I don't think i'll touch compiling the LLVM IR into binary for a while, cause it shouldn't be much of an issue?
 I don't really know.
 I might experiment with it soon.